 Under this alternative, NMFS and the Council would continue to monitor catches based on all available sources of information.
-Based on fishery performance, the fishery has been constrained under the rebuilding which has led to the decrease in participation.
+Based on fishery performance, the fishery has been constrained under the rebuilding which has led to the decrease in participation in addition to the effects of COVID 19.
 Prior to the rebuilding plan, the number of bottomfishing, mixed bottomfishing-trolling and spearfishing vessels has been declining since 2016 with 27 vessels to 9 vessels fishing for BMUS in 2022 (WPRFMC 2023a).
 The average catch from the past three years of 4,604 lbs. is 92 percent of the catch limit.
 Prior to COVID shutdowns in mid-2020, the average catch from 2018 to 2020 was 12,360, which exceeds the catch limit and would close the fishery indefinitely until the Council takes action as a high-performance accountability measure.
 For this reason, this alternative would not be in compliance with MSA National Standard 2 (MSA 301(1)(3)).